swcarpentry/git-novice/episodes/10-open.md

 ### Useful Resource
 Confused by the sheer number of different repositories you could choose for your data?
-This [repository selection flowchart](https://zenodo.org/records/11105430) aims to "guide users through a series of considerations for slecting the right repository for sharing data."
+This [repository selection flowchart](https://zenodo.org/records/11105430) aims to "guide users through a series of considerations for selecting the right repository for sharing data."

 :::::::::::::::